training-speclane/web/Ruth/readme.md

-location of all projects belonging to Ruth
+location of all projects belonging to Ruth.
+Testing